davidmigloz/langchain_dart/packages/langchain/README.md

 [![](https://dcbadge.vercel.app/api/server/x4qbhqecVR?style=flat)](https://discord.gg/x4qbhqecVR)
 [![MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://github.com/davidmigloz/langchain_dart/blob/main/LICENSE)

-Build powerful LLM-based Dart/Flutter applications.
+Build LLM-powered Dart/Flutter applications.

 ## What is LangChain.dart?

 LangChain.dart is a Dart port of the popular [LangChain](https://github.com/hwchase17/langchain) Python framework created by [Harrison Chase](https://www.linkedin.com/in/harrison-chase-961287118).

-LangChain provides a set of ready-to-use components for working with language models and the concept of chains, which allows to "chain" components together to formulate more advanced use cases around LLMs.
+LangChain provides a set of ready-to-use components for working with language models and a standard interface for chaining them together to formulate more advanced use cases (e.g. chatbots, Q&A with RAG, agents, summarization, extraction, etc.).

 The components can be grouped into a few core modules:

 ![LangChain.dart](https://raw.githubusercontent.com/davidmigloz/langchain_dart/main/docs/img/langchain.dart.png)

-- 📃 **Model I/O:** streamlines the interaction between the model inputs (prompt templates), the Language Model (abstracting different providers under a unified API), and the model output (output parsers).
+- 📃 **Model I/O:** LangChain offers a unified API for interacting with various LLM providers (e.g. OpenAI, Google, Mistral, Ollama, etc.), allowing developers to switch between them with ease.
+Additionally, it provides tools for managing model inputs (prompt templates and example selectors) and parse the resulting model outputs (output parsers).
-- 📚 **Retrieval:** assists in loading user data (document loaders), transforming (document transformers and embedding models), storing (vector stores), and retrieving it when needed (retrievers).
+- 📚 **Retrieval:** assists in loading user data (via document loaders), transforming it (with text splitters), extracting its meaning (using embedding models), storing (in vector stores) and retrieving it (through retrievers) so that it can be used to ground the model's responses (i.e. Retrieval-Augmented Generation or RAG).
-- 🤖 **Agents:** "bots" that harness LLMs to perform tasks.
-They serve as the link between LLM and the tools (web search, calculators, database lookup, etc.).
-They determine what has to be accomplished and the tools that are more suitable for the specific task.
+- 🤖 **Agents:** "bots" that leverage LLMs to make informed decisions about which available tools (such us web search, calculators, database lookup, etc.) to use to accomplish the designated task.

 The different components can be composed together using the LangChain Expression Language (LCEL).